Home

 5 watt bipin lights Our Airstream has forty (40) 12 volt lights to illuminate the interior.
 Thirteen of these are ceiling lights, two are closet lights, two are vanity lights, four are reading lights, eight are task lighting, and the remaining eleven are indirect lights in the roof lockers.
 Thirty-five of these were ten watt quartz halogen lights.

-An energy czar from Tennesee was said to have remarked there is only one energy saving device, the on-off switch.
+An energy czar from Tennesee was said to have remarked, many years ago, "There is only one energy saving device, the on-off switch."
 This works well for us, we don't use much lighting in the first place.
 The only time the overhead lights are on is for cleaning the camper.
 We'll sometimes turn the indirect lights on because they just look so darned cool.
 Otherwise we only use the lighting we need to read, or cook, or put things away.
 Still, ten watt lights are really bright so we thought we'd try reducing the wattage (therefore, the power consumption) in half to five watt bulbs.

 We found a very good source in Atlanta, GA (http://www.atlantalightbulbs.com/) with a wide variety of bulbs to serve our needs.
 We selected 5 watt xenon bulbs.
 They create less heat, have longer lives, and are sufficiently bright for all our indirect lights and our reading lights.
 Since these are the lights we use most often we can operate at almost one-half the lighting energy.
 This extends, a little, our battery life when we are not on shore power.